matteoferla/Somewhat-Smart-Home/setting_up.md

     sudo systemctl status jupyter
     sudo systemctl enable jupyter

+If stuff does not work (generally filename wrong etc.)

+    sudo journalctl -u jupyter
 ## Pins

 Show in a Jupyter notebook cell what the pins are: